thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

 * If you learn after a long time, to re-install the concepts you have to do Youtube learning for main concepts.
 * during interview better learn important chapters.
 Very high level side questions you might be not able to answer then no worries.

 ## OS LEARNING
-### PHYSICAL NOTES COPY
-* For beginner notes see your physical saved notes.
-* But need to make a full fledged topic wise notes
-* .
 ### INTERVIEW QUESTIONS
-* Later we also need OS whole interview questions from Interviewbit to learn.
-* But you first understand and learn proper notes then only go throught the learning of interviewbit questions for practise.
+* OS Interviewbit questions - Pdf attached.
+Now you should be able to answer most of questions after below learning and understanding
 * https://www.interviewbit.com/operating-system-interview-questions/
-* .
-### YOUTUBE TO LEARN IF ANY
-* .

-## SCALER OPERATING SYSTEM LEARNING - FOLLOWING SCALER WAY
+* Scaler OS learning - Just in case you want more learning then. else the below learning you have done is enough
 * https://www.scaler.com/topics/operating-system/
-* Here you can find better way of learning for semaphore and check topicwise learning here as well.

-## TOPICS WISE LEARNING AND ARRANGEMENTS (INDEX OF OS - LEARNING TOPIC WISE) - FOLLOWING GFG TOPICWISE
+## MY TOPICS WISE OS LEARNING AND ARRANGEMENTS (INDEX OF OS - LEARNING TOPIC WISE) - FOLLOWING GFG TOPICWISE
 * Precise idea of topicwise learning you can check here - https://www.geeksforgeeks.org/operating-systems/
 * We are following heading topics of this geeksforgeeks sequence wise only
-### EXTRAS TOPICS-
+### 0. EXTRAS TOPICS (Probably comes in OS Basics)
 #### Boot Process, Booting, BIOS, Bootstrap Loader (BootLoader)
-    * This topic is added in your notes in old notebook only
+* This topic is added in your notes in old notebook only.
-* .

-### 1. OPERATING SYSTEM TUTORIAL
-* .

-### 2. OS BASICS
+### 1. OS BASICS
 #### What is Operating System?
 #### Functions of Operating Systems
 #### Types of Operating Systems